data-lessons/library-shell-DEPRECATED/lesson-materials/LibCarp-lesson-two.md

 With the person next to you, select a word to search for and use what you have learnt do to the following:

 Search for all case sensitive instances of that word in all four derived tsv files in this directory.
-Print you results to the shell.
+Print your results to the shell.

 - `grep hero *.tsv`